aws-samples/aws-serverless-workshops/MachineLearning/0_ExternalData/README.md

 # Module 0: Leveraging External Data in Exploratory Work

+## Introduction

 Welcome to the Wild Rydes Unicorn Efficiency team!
 We are a lean team of one; you!
 You'll need to wear many hats such as developer, data scientist, and operations.
 Your goal is to help unicorns maximize their efficiency while they deliver riders around the globe.
 Our unicorns generate data with each ride and we capture data points such as distance traveled, energy points consumed, and magic points consumed.
 We have received anecdotal reports that some unicorns use too many magic points.
 We have collected data from rides and need your help identifying the root cause.

+This module has a few difficulty levels:

+* Figure it Out mode :metal: = You'll be given high level directions and you need to figure out the details.
+* Hold My Hand mode :white_check_mark: = You'll be given detailed directions with little to figure out.
+* Do it For Me mode :see_no_evil: = Just run some commands to get the work done.

 ## Solution Architecture